Chelsea Wehr, DDS '19, MS '21, asked herself the same question that has sparked scientific progress throughout the ages: Is there a better way?

 “With all the new developments in digital dentistry, I knew there had to be a better option,” Wehr says.
 “It turned out several of the other residents had been thinking along the same lines.”

 The residency program trains dental school graduates to become pediatric specialists through a two-year course of study that emphasizes clinical practice, research, and didactic learning.
 Every resident conducts a research initiative during their second year, and Wehr set her sights on bringing cleft lip and palate treatment into the digital age.

-In a joint venture with Children’s Memorial Hermann Hospital, Wehr’s project takes an MRI scan of an affected baby’s face shortly after birth.
-The image feeds into a software program that creates a custom 3D-printed corrective appliance.
+In a joint venture with Children’s Memorial Hermann Hospital, Wehr’s project took an MRI scan of an affected baby’s face shortly after birth.
+The image was fed into a software program to create a custom, 3D-printed corrective appliance.

 “This can make the process safer and faster, and it opens the possibility that in areas without cleft lip and palate specialists, all they need is an MRI to send for a custom appliance,” she says.

 Bhavini Acharya, BDS, director of the Advanced Education in Pediatric Dentistry Program, encourages residents to pursue hands-on research that will lead to tangible improvements for patients.
 One current initiative, for example, explores using virtual reality glasses to manage anxiety during treatment, while another looks at how child temperament affects the success of sedation.